debek/docker-registry-k8s-rotatescript/README.md

+## This is my recruitment repo 2021yr.

+### What I did?:

+Everything is made from scratch.

+Terraform setting up env for EKS K8s in AWS and then we are deploying the application for the internal docker registry.
+Then I made a python script for image rotation.

 ## Syntax:

-Everywhere I added numbers in files and directories name because will be easier to read for someone who will check this code.
+Everywhere I added numbers in files and directories' names because will be easier to read for someone who will check this code.

 The code is tested and works.

 ## How it works:

 I used terraform for EKS Deployment.
-Terraform makes also persistent EBS volume and ingress-nginx, cert-manager, metrics for hpa from the helm.
+Terraform makes also persistent EBS volume and ingress-Nginx, cert-manager, metrics for hpa from the helm.

-After all yaml apply we have connection in that way: DOMIAN -> LB -> INGRESS (SSL cert-manager) -> Service -> Pods
+After all YAML apply we have a connection in that way: DOMAIN -> LB -> INGRESS (SSL cert-manager) -> Service -> Pods

-Garbage-collector starting his job at night.
+Garbage collector starting his job at night.

 ## Deployment process: